Updated for 2017.

 Photo Courtesy of the Luther Burbank Center of the Arts

-Cirque de Boheme’s 2016 Holiday Show “Somewhere” pops up in Cornerstone Sonoma from November 25th to December 18th.
+Cirque de Boheme’s 2017 Holiday Show “Freedom” pops up in Cornerstone Sonoma from November 24th to December 17th.
 This 1920’s French-style circus takes place in a traditional circus tent (with no more than 200 guests at a time) and promises enchantment and wonder for all ages.

-Experience Mexico and the traditional Pastorela (pilgrimage) made by Joseph and Mary before the birth of Christ at the Ballet Folkloric De Sacramento Posada Navidena on Dec.
-9th at the Luther Burbank Center for the Arts.
-The Symphony Pops: A Charlie Brown Christmas Concert pay tribute to the Peanut’s Gang through music with classics from the original Peanuts animated special on December 11th.
-The Moscow Ballet presents The Great Russian Nutcracker on December 18th also at the Luther Burbank of the Arts.
+Experience Mexico and the traditional Pastorela (pilgrimage) made by Joseph and Mary before the birth of Christ at the Ballet Folkloric De Sacramento Posada Navidena on December 8th at the Luther Burbank Center for the Arts.
+The Symphony Pops: A Holly Jolly Pops is a traditional favorite at 3pm on December 10th.
+The Moscow Ballet presents The Great Russian Nutcracker on December 18th, also at the Luther Burbank of the Arts.
 The Nutcracker Ballet, with a 60-foot growing tree and beautiful costumes and sets, is a delightful family tradition to begin at any age.
-There is only one Santa Rosa performance (at 3pm) so be sure to get tickets early.
+There is only one Santa Rosa performance (at 7pm) so be sure to get tickets early.

 Kid Specific Holiday Events

 Events aplenty are being planned at the Charles M. Schulz Museum.
-Begin November 19th with a Thanksgiving Feast with Snoopy.
-Watch a screening of the animated classic “A Charlie Brown Thanksgiving” and then help prepare Snoopy’s Thanksgiving meal of toast, popcorn, and jellybeans.
-Bring two cans of food to donate to the Redwood Empire Food Bank for one free child’s admission.
+Begin November 18th (from 1 to 4pm) with a Thanksgiving Feast with Snoopy.
+Help prepare Snoopy’s Thanksgiving meal of toast, popcorn, and jellybeans.

 Happy New Year, Charlie Brown!
 Looking for some kid-friendly fun for New Year’s Eve?
 Ring in the New Year December 31st (from 10 to 4pm) at the Charles M. Schulz Museum with crafts for the kids; the baby balloon drops at noon with a root beer toast!